One of Humanity’s Most Beloved Plants

 The movement of the plant around the planet is due to humans taking it with them.
 Monks brought gingko to Japan when over 1,000 years ago.
 Amazingly, there are a group of trees that survived the atomic bombing of Hiroshima in WWII.

-“Hibakujumoku” trees (or A-Bombed in Japanese) are the ones that survived the atomic blast.
-Even today, gingko trees serve as a beautiful symbol of hope and the vitality of life on the planet.
+“Hibakujumoku” trees (meaning “A-Bombed” in Japanese) are the ones that survived the atomic blast.
+Even today, ginkgo trees serve as a beautiful symbol of hope and the vitality of life on the planet.

 Ginkgo in TCM